-Sheehan joined the college in 2011 as director of the 21st Century News Laboratory, shifting from two years in the media startup world where he served as chief operating officer for a digital-first media company based in D.C.
+Sheehan joined the college in 2011 as director of the 21st Century News Laboratory, shifting from the media startup world where he served as chief operating officer for a digital-first media company based in D.C.
 Previously he served as an assistant news editor at The Washington Post and various roles at other east coast U.S. newspapers.

-Sheehan served as an adjunct professor in visual journalism at Merrill while working at the Post.
+Sheehan served as an adjunct professor in visual journalism at the University of Maryland while working at the Post.
 He taught graphics and news design to students at the college, high school and post-graduate level, including as an instructor for the American Society of Newspaper Editors High School Journalism Institute, the Maryland-District of Columbia Scholastic Press Association and the Washington Post’s Young Journalists Development Program.
 He served as a senior administrator at the Philip Merrill College of Journalism at Maryland while earning his MBA.

 MBA, University of Maryland, 2008

 - Center for Public Interest Communications Presents Campaign with The Agency on Mask Wearing and Separate Campaign on Building Trust in Vaccines (March 2, 2021)

 - Center for Public Interest Communication Collaborates on Videoconferencing Study (October 19, 2020)

 - Four CJC Faculty Receive Promotions (June 23, 2020)